kirill-kopylov/gramjs-http-proxy-support/README.md

 If your ISP is blocking Telegram, you can check [My ISP blocks Telegram.
 How can I still use GramJS?](https://gist.github.com/SecurityAndStuff/7cd04b28216c49b73b30a64d56d630ab)

+## Contributing

+This is a fork maintained by [@kirill-kopylov](https://github.com/kirill-kopylov).

+For issues specific to HTTP proxy functionality, please [open an issue here](https://github.com/kirill-kopylov/gramjs-http-proxy-support/issues).

+For general gramjs questions, refer to the [original project](https://github.com/gram-js/gramjs) or their telegram group [@GramJSChat](https://t.me/gramjschat).

+## Syncing with Upstream

+This fork is regularly synced with the [original gramjs repository](https://github.com/gram-js/gramjs) to include latest updates and bug fixes.

-## Ask a question
+## License

-If you have any questions about GramJS, feel free to open an issue or ask directly in our telegram group - [@GramJSChat](https://t.me/gramjschat).
+MIT (same as original gramjs)